exasol/websocket-api/docs/commands/getAttributesV1.md

-### GetAttributes: Gets the session attribute values
+### getAttributes: Gets the session attribute values

 This command retrieves the session attribute values.